qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Sensor Settings sub-panel

-Once a sensor is configured, you can use the |start| button to connect the sensor.
-Once active, the last collected data will be displayed in the sensors table's last value column.
+Once a sensor is configured, you can use the |start| :guilabel:`Start` button to connect the sensor.
+Once active, the last collected data will be displayed in the sensors table's :guilabel:`Last value` column.

 .. index:: Customization